The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

 \begin{displayquote} \textit{There are a lot of steps that we need to go through, and this could scare both the nonprofit organization, and the researchers.
 For the nonprofit organizations, maybe they're not familiar with this, so they don't even know they would need to spend time on this and the same thing on our end for the students.} -- $P_5$ \end{displayquote}

-This view was echoed by $P_2$, who mentioned administrative processes such as data use agreements often operate on timelines which cannot keep up with research teams' pace:

-\begin{displayquote} \textit{Data use agreements can be a real pain [...] it all has to go through the lawyer's office, it can take forever.
-We just try to start them as soon as possible, and then keep asking the lawyers until they're done.} -- $P_2$ \end{displayquote}
+This view was echoed by $P_2$, who mentioned administrative processes such as data use agreements often operate on timelines which cannot keep up with research teams' pace: ``\textit{Data use agreements can be a real pain [...] it all has to go through the lawyer's office, it can take forever.
+We just try to start them as soon as possible, and then keep asking the lawyers until they're done.}''

-These institutional processes are particularly damaging for students in the field, who are caught in-between the demands of ethical review processes and the pressure to publish frequently.
-As $P_5$ explained:

-\begin{displayquote} \textit{If you need to spend so much time like going through the data usage agreement and IRB for any human evaluation of your tool, then if that process takes half a year, you look at your peers realizing that they can get more than one paper done within the half a year, and then the student is under great pressure.} -- $P_5$ \end{displayquote}

-\textit{B) Improper Interdisciplinary Training: }In addition to these organizational delays, many research teams are structurally unprepared to carry out field-related work due to gaps in their disciplinary training.
-The majority of students have either CS or ML as their foundation.
-However, AI4SI projects require additional interdisciplinary competencies ranging from econometrics and statistical inference to human-centred design and software engineering.
+\textit{B) Improper Interdisciplinary Training: } Beyond organizational delays, research teams often lack the interdisciplinary training needed for fieldwork, as most students are trained in CS or ML rather than econometrics, human-centered design, or software engineering.
 As $P_4$ noted:

-\begin{displayquote} \textit{People ask me, why don't people [who] do AI, [just] know how to do [AI4SG]?
-I feel like, not exactly, because there's a lot of econometrics training and a lot of statistical analysis, and a lot of field experiments, and what social workers do, and all sorts of things that we need to do to interface AI with society.} -- $P_4$ \end{displayquote}
+\begin{displayquote} \textit{People ask me, why don't people [who] do AI, [just] know how to do [AI4SI]? [...] because there's a lot of econometrics training and a lot of statistical analysis, and a lot of field experiments, and what social workers do, and all sorts of things that we need to do [or know] to interface AI with society.} -- $P_4$ \end{displayquote}

 On a similar note, $P_3$ mentioned how people working in ML may not have abilities to develop software applications: \textit{``Someone might need an Android app, someone might need an iPhone app[...].
-People doing ML might not have the skills to build websites or apps."}

-Overall, the inertia created by the institutional process, coupled with a lack of interdisciplinary training, result in potential AI4SI projects being stuck in initial phases or not being implemented, not because of a lack of will, but because surrounding structures were not created to support them.
+People doing ML might not have the skills to build websites or apps."} Together, institutional inertia and gaps in interdisciplinary training leave many AI4SI projects stalled in early stages, not due to a lack of will, but because surrounding structures fail to support implementation.